-MSc Biomedical Engineering offers you the opportunity to gain in-depth knowledge on a broad-range of topics within health care and technology, while working with state-of-the-art medical facilities.
+MSc Biomedical Engineering offers you the opportunity to gain in-depth knowledge on a broad-range of topics within the field of medical device (design) and state-of-the-art health technology.

 Current-day medical practice relies increasingly on technology.
 You can think of imaging the inside of your body with MRI or CT, solving heart problems by placing artificial valves, or measuring stress to avoid a burn-out.
 Many disciplines are involved to realise these devices: microelectronics, information technology, mechanical and material engineering.

 As a biomedical engineer you have knowledge of all these fields of expertise and you apply it to develop new devices; from ever more advanced imaging instruments to scaffolds for tissue engineering; and from sensor systems to new implants and artificial organs.
 Commonly, you work in multidisciplinary teams with medical doctors, engineers, biologists and of course patients.

-If you are interested in health technology, the Master's programme Biomedical Engineering opportunity to gain in-depth knowledge on a broad-range of topics.

-You will study topics in the fields of imaging techniques, of imaging techniques, physiological control engineering,
+If you are interested in health technology, the Master's programme Biomedical Engineering offers you the opportunity to gain in-depth knowledge on a broad-range of topics.
+You will study topics in the fields of imaging techniques, physiological control engineering,